 In accordance with the Company's compensation policy, we also paid cash bonuses to our Covered Executives upon compliance with predetermined performance parameters and an over achievement bonus as set by the compensation committee and the board of directors.
-The 2023 cash bonus expenses for Mr. Or Offer, Mr. Benjamin Seror, Mr. Jason Schwartz, Mr. Uri Perelman, and Mr. Ron Asher, as provided for in our 2023 financial statements (and payable during 2024), were \$181, \$92, \$159, \$46 and \$124, respectively.

-We recorded equity-based compensation expenses in our financial statements for the year endedDecember 31, 2023 for options and restricted share units granted toMr.
-Or Offer, Mr. Benjamin Seror, Mr. Jason Schwartz, Mr. Uri Perelman, and Mr. Ron Asher of \$2,722, \$1,577, \$793, \$727 and \$519, respectively.
+The 2024 cash bonus expenses for Mr. Or Offer, Mr. Jason Schwartz, Mr. Benjamin Seror, Mr. Ron Asher, and Ms. Susan Dunn, as provided for in our2024 financial statements (and payable during 2025), were \$337, \$275, \$135, \$166 and \$450, respectively.
+We recorded equity-based compensation expenses in our financial statements for the year endedDecember 31, 2024 for options and restricted share units granted toMr.
+Or Offer, Mr. Jason Schwartz, Mr. Benjamin Seror, Mr. Ron Asher, and Ms. Susan Dunn of \$2,925, \$1,043, \$943, \$658 and \$337, respectively.

-The relevant amounts underlying the equity awards granted to our officers during2023, will continue to be expensed in our financial statements over a four-year period during the years 2023-2026 on account of the 2023 grants in similar annualized amounts.
+The relevant amounts underlying the equity awards granted to our officers during2024, will continue to be expensed in our financial statements over a four-year period during the years 2024-2027 on account of the 2024 grants in similar annualized amounts.
 Assumptions and key variables used in the calculation of such amounts are described in Note 13 to our audited consolidated financial statements included in Item 18 of this Annual Report.
 All equity-based compensation grants to our Covered Executives were made in accordance with the parameters of our Company's compensation policy and were approved by our compensation committee and board of directors.

-We pay each of our non-employee directors who serves on a board committee an annual retainer of \$35,000, with additional annual payment for service on board committees as follows: \$10,000 per membership of the audit committee, \$10,000 per membership of the compensation committee and \$10,000 per membership of the nominating and governance committee, or a general committee membership fee of \$10,000 for other board committees.
-In addition, upon election (provided the director is still in office), non-employee directors, who serve on a board committee, shall be granted with equity awards under our incentive plan at a value of \$300,000 which shall vest annually over a period of three years (the "Initial Grant"), and they may also receive additional awards on any following anniversary of their appointment or election (provided the director is still in office).
+We pay each of our non-employee directors who serves on a board committee an annual retainer of \$35,000, with additional annual payment for service on board committees as follows: \$10,000 per membership of the audit committee, \$10,000 per membership of the compensation committee and \$10,000 per membership of the nominating and governance committee, or a general committee membership for of \$10,000 for other board committees.
+In addition, upon election (provided the director is still in office), non-employee directors, who serve on a board committee, shall be granted with equity awards under our incentive plan at a value of \$300,000 which shall vest annually over a period of three vears, and they may also receive additional awards on any following anniversary of their appointment or election (provided the director is still in office).
 The awards shall be accelerated in certain change of control events.